rhodamined/sg_map_server/README.md

 - Configure .env file with an account key for SG Datamall API.
 Use key `ACCOUNT_KEY`.
 - https://datamall.lta.gov.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf
 - See above pdf for API info.
+- Uses cron-tab to schedule carpark and subway data to the /data folder
+- Uses cron-tab to schedule processing of a full day's data at 00:05 every day
+- Uses pm2 to manage the app and restart on a daily basis (trying to circumvent the server hanging onto api calls)

 ## Setup: python
 - Have python installed and added to path